Rishabh0262/spring-boot-blog-app/Readme.md

 1. PostDto.java : add an attribute i.e,
 2. private Set<CommentDto> comments;
+`It should've return the post along with its comments.`
 3. Post.java : as toString() is causing stackoverflowError... restricting Set<CommentDto> attribute to have its values from RDBMS
    1. remove @data, add @Setter & @Getter
    2. ModelMapper internally use toString() for mapping, it caused _INFINITE LOOP_  when mapping Post <=> PostDto

+## Section 12 : Exception Handling in SB project
+`Check for the  Pic.`

+### Specific or custom Error Handling
+#### Development Process
+* Create ErrorDetails Class
+* Create GlobalExceptionHandler Class
+* Test using Postman Client

+1. **Payload-pkg** : _ErrorDetails.java_
+   1. Specify all the fields related to error.
+E.g,  **Date(when exception occur), msg, details**
+   2. create constructor + getter manually (using IDE shortcut, not by @annotation)

+2. **Exception-pkg** : _GlobalExceptionHandler.java_
+   1. @ControllerAdvice
+      1. @ExceptionHandler(<specificExceptionName>.class)
+      2. ref. the .java file.

+**_Global-Exception will handle all the exception, except those 2 ResourceNotFound & BlogAPIException_**
+   1. Within the same class where we used @ControllerAdvice
+      1. @ExceptionHandler(Exception.class) is used for generic type ExceptionErrorDetails.

+Since, previously it was showing **MethodArgumentTypeMismatchException**. with a default long msg as the API response with unnecessary details.
+Now, it's showing the desired format.

+## Sec.
+13 : REST API Validation
+E.g. : Title, description, content... are some of the Non-null/non-empty values.
+That's why we need to apply validations for these values.
+#### @BeanValidation

+##### Development Process
+1. Add maven dependency **spring-boo-starter_validation**
+2. Apply validation annotation to a PostDto bean
+### Validate Create Post REST API Request

+### Validate Update Post REST API Request